"My greatest hope for her is to believe that she can be the best she can be."

 “My greatest hope for Mikyla is for her to be the best that she can be.
 And for her to believe that she can be the best she can be.
 Test scores and reading levels in Mississippi are real low.
 And there is so much stereotyping here, not just in Jackson, but around the world.
 I’m hoping that she doesn’t let that affect her, and that she makes the best of it.
 There’s a little ball of fire inside her.
 I hope she keeps it lit,” Crystal tells us.

 Mikyla was part of our first-ever Waterford UPSTART class in Mississippi.
 This year, 156 kids from Jackson, Fayette, and Yazoo City participated in the pilot program.
-Assessment scores from the start and end of the program on all six reading measures tested, finishing the program already at a kindergarten beginning or kindergarten intermediate level.
+Assessment scores from the start and end of the program show participants improved on all six reading measures tested, with many finishing the program already at a kindergarten beginning or kindergarten intermediate level.

 “Reading is unlocking different adventures and avenues for her,” Cyrstal says.
 “When she learns a new word, she’s gonna say that word all day long.
 She’s gonna make you feel excited about whatever she’s reading just like if you were in the book yourself.”